Visited: January 2013

 Over the course of two centuries, Quidah alone exported more than one million Africans before closing its trade in the 1860s.

-The extraordinary Voodoo Festival, which takes place in Quidah every year on 10th of January, is the celebration of singing, drinking, ceremonies and special voodoo activities that attract thousands of devotees.
+The extraordinary Voodoo Festival, held every year on January 10th in Ouidah, attracts thousands of devotees.
+It is a vibrant celebration of singing, drinking, ceremonies, and unique voodoo rituals.

 Cruising around Venice of Africa in Ganvié

-My next stop, Ganvié, is a village built on wooden stilts, 2 meters above water level: houses, hotels and restaurants.
 Many of 25,000 people live from fishing and tourism.
-Most of non-fishing pirogues are operated by women, who sell spices, fruits and other products at markets.
+Most of the non-fishing pirogues are operated by women, who actively sell spices, fruits, and other products at the markets.

-The village was built in the middle of the Lake Nokoué 400 years ago and its unique history started in the era of slavery.
+Villagers built the settlement in the middle of Lake Nokoué 400 years ago, and its unique history began during the era of slavery.

-The ancestors of today’s residents fled to the lake which was feared by the soldiers, who believed a terrible demon lived under its surface.
+The soldiers feared the lake, believing a terrible demon lived beneath its surface.
 Knowing this, the tribe chose to build their homes on stilts in the middle of the water.

-The birthplace of voodoo and the main departure point for slaves are the most compelling historical facts, reflected in everyday life, that creates a mix of chaotic and vibrant experience, so typical for any Western African country or wider.
+The birthplace of voodoo and the main departure point for slaves are the most compelling historical facts of Benin.
+They shape everyday life and create a chaotic yet vibrant atmosphere typical of West Africa and beyond.

-In theory, Benin has so many additional things to offer: from spectacular countryside to exotic beaches and national parks full of wildlife.
+In theory, Benin offers do many highlights and exciting things to do: from spectacular countryside to exotic beaches and wildlife-filled national park.
 In practice is not easy, nor cheap to access these attractions.

-I enjoyed the simplicity, chaos of local markets and hospitality of Benin people, without any abundance of tourist attractions.
+I enjoyed the simplicity, the chaos of the local markets, and the hospitality of the Beninese people, even without any abundance of highlights or landmarks.